-Building upon the success of last year's book club, this project is continuing on with a renewed focus on appreciating women's differences, intersectional identities, and diverse experiences.
+Building upon the success of the book club in 2016, this project is continuing on with a renewed focus on appreciating women's differences, intersectional identities, and diverse experiences.
 Participants discuss the books in small groups with other employees at CSU.

 One of the unique aspects of this club is that participants are not required to commit to the club itself, but rather can choose which books and meetings to join based on their interests.
 Three book club meetings will be held in the each fall and spring semesters, with roughly 6 weeks in between each meeting.